How To Feed A Loon

 • Add yeast mixture, vanilla, salt, egg, and yolks and beat until combined.

 • With the motor running, slowly add flour and beat until all ingredients are incorporated.
 At this point, the dough will be somewhat sticky.
-If too sticky to handle, add more flour, 1 tbsp at a time, until it the dough just starts to pull away from the sides of the bowl with the mixer running.
+If too sticky to handle, add more flour, 1 tablespoon at a time, until it the dough just starts to pull away from the sides of the bowl with the mixer running.

 • Remove the dough and replace the paddle attachment with the hook attachment, return the dough to the bowl, and mix on medium for 4 to 5 minutes.
 The dough will still be somewhat sticky, but more elastic.
 Remove from bowl, and with slightly wet fingers, form the dough in a ball.